tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except DH_anon and PSK), unless the KnownKeyExtension is used.
-This message will always immediately follow either the EncryptedExtensions message if one is sent or the ServerKeyShare message.
+> The server MUST send a Certificate message whenever the agreed-upon key exchange method uses certificates for authentication (this includes all key exchange methods defined in this document except DH_anon and PSK).
+This message will always immediately follow the EncryptedExtensions message.

 Meaning of this message: